Read Me:

 How do you accept payment?

-Cash is preferred & I also accept Venmo with a 5% charge for digital payments for business fees.
+Cash and Zelle are preferred & I also accept Venmo with a 5% charge for digital payments for business fees.
 I can provide a quote so that you will know what to expect.

 What can I expect during a consultation?

 If you would like to have a consultation, this is our time to get to know one another and for you to get a feel of the shop.
-We will discuss in depth your vision for the design of your tattoo including placement, size, and style.
-Please bring any new reference pictures or changes that have not been included in your booking form.
+We will discuss in depth your vision for the design of your tattoo including placement, size, style, and meaning for your tattoo.
+Please bring any new reference pictures or changes that have not been included in your booking request.
 Depending on your tattoo idea I may draw on you or take a photo of the area and create a draft on my ipad for reference.
 Consultations can take anywhere from 15-45 minutes.
 In order to book an appointment after your consultation, a deposit is required.

 Can I see the design?